jerik609/ReactiveSpringDemoClient/README.md

 - productHandler - handles the request (builds response), but does not provide data
 - productService - provides the data (may transform data according to our business logic), but does not perform the actual data read from "external storage"
 - productProxy - gets the data from remote location

+Uses webclient to provide data reactively

+The most valuable things in reactive are:
+- a better usage of resources (not that many idle threads with reactive architecture)
+- another benefit is event driven communication, decoupling consumer from producer of data